 WHEN Do I Need to MAKE PAYMENTS?

 It is important to know WHEN you will be responsible for making payments on your student loan.
 After you drop below 6 credit hours, whether it is through graduation OR dropping classes, you will have a six month grace period where you will not be expected to make a payment.
 Once you have gone six consecutive months below 6 credit hours, you are in repayment!
 Create an online account with your loan servicer so you can stay up to date with important information.

 How Do I MAKE A PAYMENT on My Student Loans?

 Your loan servicer handles all the billing regarding your student loan, so your payments will be made directly to them.
 Refer to “Who is servicing your loans” to determine who your loan servicer is.
 You WILL NOT make these payments to GTCC, we are here to connect you to the servicer of your loans during your repayment.
 Create a login for your loan servicer’s website so you can stay up to date!

 There are several repayment plans available to student loan borrowers.
 If you don’t choose a plan, then you will be automatically enrolled in the standard repayment plan, which will have your loan entirely paid off in 10 years.
-This is the best plan for paying off your loans with the least amount of interest accrued.
 However many students are looking into other repayment options, such as Income-Driven repayment.